mrpotatosanta/bo1-zombies-autosplitter/README.md

 ## LiveSplit Autosplitter for Call of Duty: Black Ops 1 Zombies

+> [!WARNING]
+> **Skipping the map loading screen using a controller (X/A Button) will often break splitting functionality entirely for that game.
+Use Left Click skip for best results.**

 > [!TIP]
-> The font for Timer and Times is [Digital 7 Mono Regular](https://www.dafont.com/digital-7.font) (from WSplit).
+> The font for Timer and Times in Layout Settings is [Digital 7 Mono Regular](https://www.dafont.com/digital-7.font) (same font as WSplit).
 If missing, LiveSplit will substitute another font.

 > [!NOTE]
 > Current version does **NOT** split correctly on Moon.
 Teleporting to and from No Man's Land breaks the round transition logic.